Lesson ten: Editing in Premiere Pro

 I personally prefer ‘timeline base editing’ which means we lay all the clips out in the timeline by highlighting all and dragging and dropping, then scrubbing through the sequence viewing clips and (if you wish) listening to the audio, trimming off the excess and adjusting as you go along.
 To trim, simply move the end bars to make a clip shorter.
 You can also use the ripple edit tool to hold as you scrub across the clip and release to trim, and the spaces will close right up.
 You can also use the razor blade tool in the editing toolbar to slice up a clip into smaller clips.
 If you are not using the ripple delete tool, you can either click the space and hit delete OR right click > Ripple delete.
 Audio tracks will prevent spaces from being deleted in video timeline, so they need to be moved out of the way before a ripple delete can be made OR you can lock any tracks you want to stay put (be mindful of attached and floating audio clips when you do this, you want to preserve the integrity of your project).

-Watch this demo of ‘timeline based editing’ as I cull part of a First 48 client film:
+Watch this demo of ‘timeline based editing’ as I cull the first part of a personal film, and review organizing of footage and conversion to slow motion:

 Using the toolbar: Note the vertical toolbar with ripple edit tool selected.
 Other tools I utilize are the razor tool, selection arrow, and text tool.
 Also note the Snap (magnet) for the timeline is selected, this means that when clips are moved they will ‘snap’ together to make it easy to drag and drop for a close fit without gaps or overlapping.
 The available features of a complex editing system like Premiere Pro are extensive and vast, and my goal for this course is to empower you, not overwhelm you.
 But you are certainly welcome to read about all the additional features Premiere Pro has and explore them as you feel ready!